 - Buy second hand equipment when you can.
-Check out this blog post for a list of second-hand goods resources
+Check out this blog article for a list of second-hand goods resources

 - Tools for Solidarity in Northern Ireland collect and refurbished sewing machines, knitting machines and leather machines for disadvantaged communities in Africa.
 They may be interested in selling to makers in lieu of a donation.

 - Offer a plastic pot return scheme for customers.

 - Poispot in the UK is a cardboard pot that customers can transport their plants home in.
 Alternatively French company Le PoEthic offer biodegradable pots made from compost.

 - Use organic compost, and peat-free if you can.
 Offer compost for sale in returnable bags.

 - Avoid all herbicides and pesticides and explain why to your customers.
-If you’re looking for information on what to say check out my post on Wildlife Friendly Gardening.
+If you’re looking for information on what to say check out my article on Wildlife Friendly Gardening.

 - Urban volt install LED lights with no money down.
 They get paid from a percentage of the savings you make from using less energy.
 They’re based in the US and Ireland.